Urban Homestead Planning and What You Need To Know

 In addition, it creates more productive and better living conditions for the current and future generations.

-Aside from this, building urban homesteads can empower people because they'll have the freedom and security to produce their food.
-They will be more active in participating in food production and food preservation.
+Moreover, creating urban homesteads can empower individuals.
+They will gain the freedom and security to grow their food, making them more engaged in food production and preservation.

-Furthermore, it teaches people how to be self-sufficient and practical to think of ways to combat hunger.
+Furthermore, it teaches people how to be self-sufficient and practical in thinking of ways to combat hunger.

 Waste materials are being transformed into compost, and free spaces in the cities are being utilized to produce farms.

 Lastly, it can create more jobs and income for the family.
-It can make a productive local economy that does not need to import food supplies from far away places.
+It can create a productive local economy that does not need to import food supplies from faraway places.

 Environmental benefits

-Building gardens in the urban space can make the city green.
-It can help clean the water by using the rain and building filters to purify it.
+Building gardens in urban spaces can make the city green.
+It can also help clean the water by purifying rainwater and building filters.

-Urban homesteading also teaches people to save water consumption by recycling it for cleaning the house and watering the plants.
-It can also clean the air by planting vegetables, fruits, and trees to produce oxygen and absorb carbon dioxide.
+Urban homesteading also teaches people to conserve water by recycling it to clean the house and water the plants.
+Planting vegetables, fruits, and trees to produce oxygen and absorb carbon dioxide can also clean the air.

 Urban homesteading can also stop soil erosion and the removal of the topsoil.